Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It looks like you've provided a snippet of Python code that references a file (`README.md`).
-If you're looking for a translation of that instruction or a description to be translated into Japanese, here it is:
+It seems like you've provided a file reference rather than text to translate.
+If there's specific text from a README file or any other text you'd like me to translate into Japanese, please share that text, and I'll be happy to help! 🌟

----

-このテキストは、ファイル `README.md` を読み込むためのPythonコードの一部です。📄🔍

----

-If you meant something else, please provide more context, and I'll be glad to assist! 😊